A Multi-Scale Decomposition MLP-Mixer for Time Series Analysis: Introduction

-To summarize, we make the following contributions in this paper: \begin{itemize} \item \emph{A novel task-general backbone \shortname{}} that is well designed to analyze both univariate and multivariate time series, by explicitly decomposing the time series into different components. \item \textit{A multi-scale temporal patching approach} in \shortname{} with MLPs to model the time series data as multi-scale sub-series level patches, which learns accurately the multi-scale temporal patterns in the data. \item \textit{A Residual Loss} for \shortname{} to constrain both the magnitude and autocorrelation of the decomposition residual to achieve decomposition completeness. \item \textit{Extensive experiments} on 26 datasets for five common time series analysis tasks to validate the effectiveness of \shortname{}. \end{itemize}
+To summarize, we make the following contributions in this paper: \begin{itemize} \item \emph{A novel task-general backbone \shortname{}} that is well designed to analyze time series data by learning to explicitly decompose and represent the temporal patterns. \item \emph{A multi-scale temporal patching approach} in \shortname{} that facilitates modeling the time series data as multi-scale patches with MLPs, to better account for the multi-scale temporal patterns in the data. \item \emph{A residual loss} for \shortname{} to constrain both the mean and the autocorrelation of the decomposition residual for better decomposition completeness. \item \emph{Extensive experiments} on 26 datasets for five common time series analysis tasks to validate the effectiveness of \shortname{}. \end{itemize}

-The remainder of this paper is organized as follows: We first review related works in Section \ref{sec:rw}, followed by detailed introduction of MSD-Mixer and its components in Section \ref{sec:msdmixer}.
-We show the experimental results in Section \ref{sec:exp}, and conclude in Section \ref{sec:conclu}.
+The remainder of this paper is organized as follows: We first review related works in Section~\ref{sec:rw}, and elaborate on MSD-Mixer and its modules in Section~\ref{sec:msdmixer}.
+We show the experimental results in Section~\ref{sec:exp} and conclude in Section~\ref{sec:conclu}.